 During the summer, there are often outdoor music festivals and concerts.
 Babies love music as long as it is not too loud.
 If your baby is extra sensitive to loud sounds, invest in a pair of noise-canceling headphones for kids to still enjoy the sights and sounds while protecting their ears.

 Let your little one help you make frozen fruit pops!
 One-year-olds usually love fruit, and you can take advantage of fresh fruit in the summer.
 Freezing it in the form of a popsicle is fun and healthy to hold and enjoy.
 If your little one is sensitive to something cold, you can leave it out to defrost a little before giving it to them.
 You can use either teetherpops or pops in a tray.

 Take a Field Trip

 Take your curious tot to the zoo (petting zoo is extra fun), aquarium, animal sanctuary, or even a pet store.
 In addition to bigger zoos, many cities also have smaller places with animals such as birds, parrots, butterflies, etc.

 An indoor playground is fun for the hottest days in the summer.
 Even indoor places made for bigger kids, like the bouncy house playgrounds, often have a small dedicated space for toddlers.
 Be sure to call and check!

 Interactive, Educational Play

-Children’s museums are wonderful indoor activities and usually have a special section for babies and toddlers.
-Most, if not all, of the exhibits in children’s museums are highly interactive and fun!
+Children’s museums are great indoor activities and usually have a special section for babies and toddlers.
+Most, if not all, of the exhibits in children’s museums, are highly interactive and fun!

 While a big trip to Disney may be in your child’s future, maybe hold off on that summertime activity until later!
-These simple, local, and fun summertime activities are just what your one-year-old needs this summer to stay happy and stimulated.
-No matter what you choose to do, enjoy your baby and have fun!
+These simple, local, and fun summertime activities are just what your one-year-old needs to stay happy and stimulated this summer.
+Enjoy your baby and have fun no matter what you choose to do!